1885 hangings at Battleford

 A news article from the December 14, 1885, Saskatchewan Herald describing Judge Charles Rouleau, who sentenced the men to hang at Battleford.

-The hangings at Battleford refers to the hanging on November 27, 1885, of eight Indigenous men for murders committed in the First Nations uprising that occurred at the time of the North-West Rebellion.
+The hangings at Battleford refers to the execution of death sentences on November 27, 1885, of eight Indigenous men for murders committed in the First Nations uprising that occurred at the time of the North-West Rebellion.
 The executed men were found guilty of murder in the Frog Lake Massacre and in the Looting of Battleford.
 These murders took place outside the military combat that took place during the North-West Rebellion.

-The court trials were presided over by magistrate Charles Rouleau.
-The trials and hangings followed the Looting of Battleford, where the judge himself suffered material loss.
+The trials were presided over by magistrate Charles Rouleau.
+The trials and hangings followed the Looting of Battleford, where the Rouleau himself suffered material loss.

 Prior to the rebellion the Canadian government's actions in the District of Saskatchewan resulted in starvation, disease, and death among the Indigenous peoples of the area.
-Traditional means of self-support, such as buffalo disappeared with the sale of lands.
+Traditional means of self-support, such as buffalo, disappeared with the sale of lands.

 At both Frog Lake and Battleford, some people took up arms against the wishes of their leaders.
 Some were sentenced to prison terms or death.
 Others fled to the United States.